hswlab/EVD/README.md

 [![Downloads](https://img.shields.io/github/v/release/hswlab/EVD)](https://github.com/hswlab/EVD/releases/latest)

 EVD is a graphical user interface for the media downloader yt-dlp.
-A full list of supported websites of yt-dlp can be found at this link.
+A full list of supported websites of yt-dlp for download can be found at this link.

 https://raw.githubusercontent.com/yt-dlp/yt-dlp/master/supportedsites.md